 My PT was behind me with her hands on my shoulders.
-When she let go of me I was supposed to fall on the mat in front of with my arms outstretched to catch myself.
+When she let go, I was supposed to fall on the mat in front of me with my arms outstretched to catch myself.
 Never happened.
-I fell like a ton of bricks onto the mat.
-I froe the minute I felt her let go of me.
+I felt like a ton of bricks onto the mat.
+I froze the minute I felt her let go of me.

-When I tried to walk using crutches the same thing happened.
+When I tried to walk using crutches, the same thing happened.
 I was fine as long as someone walked behind holding on to me.
-If they tried to let go.
-I would start to fall.
+If they tried to let, go of me, I would start to fall.

 My PT was behind me with her hands on my shoulders.
-When she let go of me I was supposed to fall on the mat in front of with my arms outstretched to catch myself.
+When she let go, I was supposed to fall on the mat in front of me with my arms outstretched to catch myself.
 Never happened.
-I fell like a ton of bricks onto the mat.
-I froe the minute I felt her let go of me.
+I felt like a ton of bricks onto the mat.
+I froze the minute I felt her let go of me.

-When I tried to walk using crutches the same thing happened.
+When I tried to walk using crutches, the same thing happened.
 I was fine as long as someone walked behind holding on to me.
-If they tried to let go.
-I would start to fall.
+If they tried to let, go of me, I would start to fall.

-I remember when a teacher sat me on a chair without armrests when I was in nursery school.
+A teacher sat me on a chair without armrests in nursery school.
 Boom.
 I fell off the chair and hit my head.
-I spent the rest of the afternoon getting X-rays taken of my head to ensure that I did not have a concussion
+I spent the rest of the afternoon getting X-rays taken of my head to ensure that I did not have a concussion.

-I've lost count of the number of times I fell and hit my head trying to walk in parallel bars, use a walker, or try to walk with crutches.
-Each time I was taken to the hospital for X-rays.
-I never had a concussion.
-Thank goodness.
+I've lost count of the number of times I fell and hit my head trying to walk on parallel bars, use a walker, or try to walk with crutches.
+Each time, I was taken to the hospital for X-rays.
+Thankfully, I never had a concussion.

 My staff mistakes fear for meanness or anger.
 Anger comes from fear.
 I am afraid of falling.
-I am afraid of my CP not being understood.
+I am afraid my CP will not be understood.

 My CP...